IvanLyagovich/Full_Stack_Data_Analysis_in_Python/README.md

 # Full_Stack_Data_Analysis_in_Python
 Graphics Cards Ebay Marketplace Analysis.

+## Please Note:
+Notebook 4: Exploratory Data Analysis and Visualization is not displaying all of the visualizations beacuse GitHub does not support plotly.
+To view the correct diplay of the notebook please use HTML version.

 # Project Overview
 Welcome to this repository where a series of Jupyter Notebooks unravel an end-to-end data pipeline process, starting from data collection to data visualization.
 The project focuses on graphics card data from eBay, aiming to comprehend the correlation between the performance of a GPU model and its price in the eBay market.